Nymphomania and Hypersexuality: Myths, Facts & Evolution

 "Satyriasis (also satyromania) is the corresponding condition to nymphomania in men."

-How nymphomania evolved into hypersexuality
+How nymphomania became hypersexuality

 "Female sexual desire is a normal part of human sexuality"

-Hypersexuality and sex addiction
+Modern perspectives on hypersexuality and sex addiction

 "These days we don’t talk about nymphomania or satyriasis.
 Instead, we speak of sex addiction or hypersexuality."